-Almost every plastic part around you was manufactured using Injection Molding: from car parts, to electronic enclosures and kitchen appliances.
+Almost every plastic part around you was manufactured using Injection Molding: from car parts, to electronic enclosures, and to kitchen appliances.

 In this article, we will first see how injection molded parts are made and we will examine the basic characteristics of the process that are important to keep in mind when you design a part for Injection Molding.
 Next, we will delve deeper into the mechanics of the technology to understand how these are connected to its economics (through an example) and its key benefits and limitations.

 Here is how the Injection Molding fabrication process works:

 - The polymer granules are first dried and placed in the hopper, where they are mixed with the coloring pigment or the other reinforcing additives.

 - The granules are fed into the barrel, where they are simultaneously heated, mixed and moved towards the mold by a variable pitch screw.
 The geometry of the screw and the barrel are optimized to help build up the pressure to the correct levels and melt the material.

 - The ram then moves forwards and the melted plastic is injected into the mold through the runner system, where it fills the whole cavity.
 As the material cools down, it re-solidifies and takes the shape of the mold.

 - Finally, the mold opens and the now solid part is pushed out by the ejector pins.
 The mold then closes and the process repeats.

 The whole can be repeated very fast: the cycle takes approximately 30 to 90 seconds depending on the size of the part.